savirsuda/savirsuda.github.io/_posts/2021-4-30-How-I-was-able-to-Retrieve-your-Personal-Documents-using-the-Wayback-Machine.md

 **Timeline**

 - Reported the bug on *Mar 29th (about 1 month ago)*
-- Status was changed to `Needs More Info` because the triager had some doubts on *Mar 30th (about 1 month ago)*
+- Status was changed to `Needs More Info` because the triager had some doubts.
+This happened on *Mar 30th (about 1 month ago)*
 - I gave a detailed reply on *Mar 30th (about 1 month ago)*
 - Report was marked as `Triaged` on *Apr 2nd (29 days ago)*
 - Report was paid out with a 4 digit bounty :) on *Apr 29th (21 hrs ago)*